Traditional 3-Coat Stucco Weep Screed Installation Guide

-In a traditional Three-Coat Stucco assembly, the weep screed is the first and most critical component installed.
-It sets the depth gauge for the entire wall (7/8") and serves as the primary exit door for moisture.
+In a traditional three-coat stucco assembly, the foundation weep screed is a critical component for water management.
+It establishes the depth gauge for the cement plaster (typically 7/8") and serves as the primary exit point for incidental moisture that enters the wall cavity.

-For a 3-coat system, we use the #7 Foundation Weep Screed.
+For a standard 3-coat system over wood framing, the #7 Foundation Weep Screed is commonly used.

-The Geometry: It has a 3.5-inch vertical nailing flange and a V-shaped bottom leg that projects 7/8" from the wall.
+- The Geometry: It typically features a 3.5-inch vertical nailing flange (which must be integrated with the WRB) and a V-shaped bottom leg that projects 7/8" from the wall to match the plaster depth.

-The Holes: Punched holes in the bottom leg allow water to escape.
+- The Holes: Punched holes along the bottom trough allow water to escape.

 Free Assessment